Barbora Burbaitė-Eidukevičienė

 Barbora Burbaitė-Eidukevičienė (1867–1939) was a Lithuanian physician.
 Graduating from the University of Zurich in 1892, she became the first Lithuanian woman to obtain a university degree.

 As a high school student, Burbaitė became acquainted with brothers Jan and Józef Piłsudski and established contacts with the Polish Proletariat party.
 After obtaining a doctorate of medicine and surgery, she worked in Germany for eight years and started specializing as an ophthalmologist.
 In 1900, she was allowed to practice medicine in the Russian Empire and moved to Vilnius.
-She was active in city's political life, supporting the Social Democratic Party of Lithuania (LSDP).
-In 1912, she married LSDP leader Pranas Eidukevičius who later became a communist revolutionary.
-In 1919, she moved to independent Lithuania where she was elected to the Šiauliai city council in 1921.
+She was active in the city's political life, supporting the Social Democratic Party of Lithuania (LSDP).
+In 1912, she married LSDP leader Pranas Eidukevičius, who later became a communist revolutionary.
+In 1919, she moved to independent Lithuania, where she was elected to the Šiauliai city council in 1921.
 As an official editor of the communist newspaper Darbininkų atstovas, she was arrested by the Lithuanian police and exchanged for political prisoners with the Soviet Union.
 She lived and worked as a doctor in Moscow and Polotsk.
 She was arrested during the Great Purge in 1937 and executed in 1939.

 Biography

 Early life and education

 Burbaitė's birthplace is variously reported as Mikeliškiai near Biržai or Mikoliškis near Pasvalys.
 Her parents were educated and affluent farmers.
 Two of her brothers, Aleksandras Burba and Jonas Burba, became Catholic priests and were active in Lithuanian cultural life.
 According to her friend from her student years Josepha Kodis, Burbaitė came from Lithuanian petty nobility, "but she told everyone she was a peasant."

 With financial support from her brothers, Burbaitė attended Vilnius Girls' Gymnasium.
 She rented a room in a student dormitory run by Stefania Lipman, a relative of brothers Jan and Józef Piłsudskis.
 Their acquaintance had a lasting influence on Burbaitė's worldview.
 She also established contacts with the Polish Proletariat party.
-In March 1887, Józef Piłsudski was arrested for planning assassination of Tsar Alexander III of Russia.
+In March 1887, Józef Piłsudski was arrested for planning the assassination of Tsar Alexander III of Russia.
 According to a story later recorded by Gabrielė Petkevičaitė-Bitė, Tsarist police searched the student dormitory, but found no explosives because Burbaitė managed to smuggle it outside without detection.